BlockchainCommons/Open-Development/security-services-contract/terms.md

 - specify a secure means of communicating _Vulnerability_ information

-- allow _Security Firm_ to publish of the _Vulnerability_ after a definite period of time
+- allow _Security Firm_ to publish the _Vulnerability_ after a definite period of time

 #### Prohibitions